-How This Review of CBD Oils Works
+How This Review of CBD for Fibromyalgia Works

 Below I run through questions about what CBD is and, more importantly, what it is not.
 And I’ll explain how I ran my tests to see whether these products could be a complement to my current medication for Fibromyalgia.
 I’ll share the company who gave me the samples at the end, as I want to focus on how my body reacted to CBD.